matthiasgomolka/simfinapi/README.md

 ## Setup

-Using simfinapi is much more convenient if you set you API key and cache directory globally before you start downloading data.
+Using simfinapi is much more convenient if you set your API key and cache directory\[1\] globally before you start downloading data.
 See `?sfa_set_api_key` and `?sfa_set_cache_dir` for details.

 ## Code of Conduct